-Next, you hit the road, usually before the sun has made a meaningful appearance.
-Travel conditions often include snow - which is cause for celebration, but also intense concentration for the white-knuckled drive (as if you weren’t anxious enough to get to the slopes?).
+Next, you hit the road, before sun up, for first tracks.
+Travel conditions often include snow – which is cause for celebration, but also intense concentration for the white-knuckled drive (as if you weren’t anxious enough to get to the slopes?).

 Arriving at the ski area – finding a ski area parking space is not an issue since orange-vested attendants flag you to a spot, seemingly as far from the lodge as possible.
 You try to leave room to open your doors and tailgate to access the aforementioned plethora of gear, while the wand-waving attendant vehemently shoehorns in the next eager skier’s car.

-Once you have unloaded your boards, you must carry your skis, poles and boots to the lodge or put your boots on at the car like the hard core skiers do.
-Balancing on one foot in your shoe, while stuffing the other into the tight awkward plastic ski boot is a skiers’ callisthenic.
+Unloaded your gear, and carry your skis, poles and boots to the lodge or put your boots on at the car like the hard core skiers do.
+Balancing on one foot in your shoe, while stuffing the other into the tight awkward plastic ski boot is a skiers’ calisthenic.
 We all must admit we have accidentally put that socking foot into the dirty parking lot snow on more than one occasion.

-Now you shell out a day’s wages to buy your lift ticket at the ticket window, being careful not to drop your gloves in the snow, or leave them at the counter.
+Buy your lift ticket at the ticket window, being careful not to drop your gloves in the snow, while you shovel out big dough.
 You balance everything as you fold, peel, and stick the ticket to the wicket – positioning it so it won’t later flap in your face.

 And at last, you are skiing.
 It’s all worth it.
 You glide over the silky snow.
 The pull of gravity accelerates you down the slopes.
 Wind whistles in your ears.
 Your lift ticket flaps as you ski shimmering birch tree glades past snow draped pines.
 You build up speed and rock your hips to engage a smooth turn, feeling the g-force that springs you into the next sweeping arc.
 Now you remember why you do this.
 There is no sensation quite the same, it’s exhilarating, like flying without the height concern.